for recreational unmanned aircraft flights are contained within the Air

 required, which will invariably also require permission to operate within a congested area.

-is obviously not possible if that person is wearing video goggles or otherwise
+possible if that person is wearing video goggles or otherwise constantly

 cannot be accommodated within the terms of this General Exemption, then you